 Toss the pasta

-Once the pasta is al dente, reserve one cup of the starchy pasta water, drain the pasta, and add it to the bowl with the creamy ricotta mixture.
+Once the pasta is al dente, reserve one cup of the starchy pasta water, drain the pasta, and toss it in a bowl with the ricotta sauce.

-Toss well until the pasta is thoroughly coated.
-If the sauce is too thick, add some pasta water to make it creamier.
+If the sauce is too thick, add more pasta water to make it creamier.

 Serve immediately with a sprinkle of freshly ground black pepper and some more grated lemon zest.